 However, we’re in a new reality now – and one that has extended that privilege to large portions of the workplace.

 So what’s stopped these employers in the past?
 How do they overcome challenges quickly to meet the new mandate for a remote workforce?
-Here are the characteristics of connected and effective remote workplaces:
+Here are the characteristics of connected and relevant remote workplaces:

-- Employees have a centralised and trusted go-to location for information for all employees.
+- Employees have a centralized and trusted go-to location for information for all employees.

 - Key information resources for all employees are identified.

-- Dynamic and personalised navigation helps employees find information effectively and efficiently.
+- Dynamic and personalized navigation helps employees find information effectively and efficiently.

 - Intelligent, job-specific recommendations enhance productivity.